mciantyre/teensy4-rs/README.md

 ## Project Structure

-The project has a model similar to other embedded Rust projects.
-We have a runtime crate, similar to the `cortex-m-rt` crate, that allows us to write a `main()` function, as well as register interrupts and exception handlers with `#[interrupt]` and `#[exception]` macros, respectively.
-For concrete examples of what this looks like, check out the examples in the `teensy4-examples` crate.
-Also check out the [`cortex-m-rt` documentation](https://crates.io/crates/cortex-m-rt) for more information.
-We also provide peripheral access crates (PAC) that help us interact with the processor registers.
-The PAC is auto-generate with [`svd2rust`; see the docs](https://docs.rs/svd2rust/0.16.1/svd2rust/) for more information on interacting with registers.
+The project has a model similar to other embedded Rust projects: we have a runtime crate, a peripheral access crate (PAC), and a board support package (BSP) for the Teensy 4.
+We also have a few crates that are unique to our system.
+The list below describes the project layout:

-We then introduce the hardware abstraction layer (HAL) in the `imxrt1060-hal` crate.
-The HAL uses the PAC crates to provide a safe interface for configuring the processor.
-The HAL crate provides implementations of the [`embedded-hal`](https://crates.io/crates/embedded-hal) interfaces.
-The HAL is generic for the processor and should work for any iMXRT106x system, although capabilities that enable development on the Teensy 4 will are the current priority.

-Finally, we combine the runtime crate and the HAL to make the `teensy4-bsp` board support crate (BSP).
-The BSP exposes the peripherals and capabilities that are specific to the Teensy 4 form-factor.
-Additionally, the BSP configures the USB stack, and provides an implementation of the [`log`](https://crates.io/crates/log) crate.
-Developers who are creating Rust applications for the Teensy 4 are encouraged to use the BSP crate, which re-exports all capabilities of the dependent crates.
+- `imxrt1060-fcb-gen`: a Rust crate used in other crates' build scripts.
+It provides an API for generating a Firmware Configuration Block (FCB), a memory region required to boot iMXRT106x processors.
+Other crates may use this crate to define custom FCBs for their iMXRT106x-based systems.
+- `imxrt1060-hal`: a hardware abstraction layer (HAL) for the iMXRT106x.
+It provides implementations of the [`embedded-hal` traits](https://crates.io/crates/embedded-hal) for the processor's peripherals.
+- `imxrt1060-pac`: a collection of Peripheral Access Crates (PAC), providing read / write APIs for processor registers.
+The crates are generated from [`svd2rust`](https://docs.rs/svd2rust/0.16.1/svd2rust/), with some custom tooling to generate a unique crate for each peripheral.
+See the "Peripheral access crates" notes to learn how this PAC might be different from other PACs.
+- `imxrt1060-rt`: an API-compatible fork of the `cortex-m-rt` crate that describes the system's memory layout, startup sequence, and interrupt table.
+The runtime crate let's a user write a normal `main()` function.
+See the "Runtime" notes to learn why this is a fork of the `cortex-m-rt` crate.
+- `teensy4-bsp`: a board support package (BSP) for the Teensy 4.
+The BSP provides access to the Teensy 4's pins and peripherals.
+It also provides an implementation of the [`log` crate](https://crates.io/crates/log), allowing users to log messages over USB.
+If you would like to develop Rust applications for the Teensy 4, start here.
+- `teensy4-examples`: a collection of examples which run out-of-the-box on the Teensy 4.
+Take a look at the examples if you're interested in using these crates.
+- `teensy4-fcb`: an FCB specific to the Teensy 4.
+It auto-generates the FCB using the `imxrt1060-fcb-gen` crate.
+- `tools`: small Rust binaries intended to run on your development host. `tools` provides a Rust binary that will help import PAC crates.
+See the "Peripheral access crates" notes (below) for more information.

 Although we strive for compatibility with existing crates and frameworks, we've introduced some custom modules in order to operate with the Teensy 4.0.
 We describe these differences below.

 ### Runtime

-An embedded Rust developer might use the [`cortex-m-rt`](https://crates.io/crates/cortex-m-rt) crate for system startup and a minimal runtime.
+An embedded Rust developer might use the [`cortex-m-rt`](https://crates.io/crates/cortex-m-rt) to bootstrap a Cortex-M system.
 However, [#164](https://github.com/rust-embedded/cortex-m-rt/issues/164) notes that the `cortex-m-rt` crate cannot yet support devices with custom memory layouts.
 The iMXRT106x is one of the systems with a custom memory layout; in particular, we have tightly-coupled memory (TCM) regions for instructions (ITCM) and data (DTCM).
-We also need to place special arrays in memory in order to properly boot.
+We also need to place special arrays (the FCB) in memory in order to properly boot.
 Given these requirements, we need a custom runtime crate that can initialize the system.

 The `imxrt1060-rt` crate is a fork of the `cortex-m-rt` crate that is customized to support a minimal iMXRT1060 startup and runtime.
 Like the `cortex-m-rt` crate, the `imxrt1060-rt` crate